 As demonstrated from our work already in response to COVID-19, providing an inclusive, fun space for the whole family to safely engage in meaningful movement activities and therapeutic play is the ‘bare minimum’ of what they need during these challenging times.

-This new project will see us put funding towards employing a ‘bank’ of part-time Play Assistant’s to work weekend shifts.
-All Play Assistant staff will be expected to undertake some mandatory training: e.g. Child & Adult Protection, First Aid, COVID Essentials, Introduction to Play, and more!
+This new project will see us provide more therapeutic play sessions for families by putting funding towards employing Play Assistant’s to work weekend shifts.
+All Play Assistant staff will be expected to undertake some mandatory training: e.g. Child & Adult Protection, First Aid, Introduction to Play, and more!

 This will enable us to confidently open our therapy room to children and adults, and their families/carers, 7 days per week!
-Our core Occupational Therapy staff (Callum & Francesca) will continue to primarily work Monday – Friday, but will be on call various weekends to support the Play Assistants.
-In addition, both Callum and Francesca will be able to be ‘on call’ throughout the week to chat with parents about how to make the most of their time during the weekend time slots (in person or via MS Teams, if pre-booked).
+Our core Occupational Therapy staff will continue to primarily work Monday – Friday and will be on call various weekends to support the Play Assistants work.
+In addition, the OT team will be able to be ‘on call’ throughout the week to chat with parents about how to make the most of their time during the weekend time slots (in person or via MS Teams, if pre-booked).

-In addition to our plans for employing part-time Play Assistants, we have been lucky enough to secure a small pot of funding to grant families:
+In addition to employing part-time Play Assistants, we have been lucky enough to secure additional funding to grant families:

-- Inclusive Play Equipment (to continue play and therapeutic intervention at home)
+- Inclusive Play Equipment (to continue play and therapeutic intervention at home – video below)

 - x35 licenses to Calm app (Premium) – https://www.calm.com/